codezero-be/laravel-uri-translator/README.md

 Laravel will automatically register the ServiceProvider.

-Then in your app's `lang` folder, create subdirectories for every locale you want to have translations for.
+In your app's `lang` folder, create subdirectories for every locale you want to have translations for.

 Next create a `routes.php` file in each of those directories.

 ```